 3.4.
 Notwithstanding anything to the contrary, Company shall have the right collect and analyze data and other information relating to the provision, use and performance of various aspects of the Services and related systems and technologies, and Company will be free (during and after the term hereof) to (i) use such information and data to improve and enhance the Services and for other development, diagnostic and corrective purposes in connection with the Services and other Company offerings, (ii) use data related to usage to determine billing amounts, and (iii) disclose such data solely in de-identified, aggregate form in connection with its business.
 No rights or licenses are granted except as expressly set forth herein.

 3.5.
-To the extent that Customer Data includes Personal Data, the parties agree to be bound by the Data Processing Addendum provided, the (“DPA”) provided, which is incorporated into this Agreement by reference.
+To the extent that Customer Data includes Personal Data, the parties agree to be bound by the Data Processing Addendum (“DPA”) provided, which is incorporated into this Agreement by reference.

 Payment of Fees